The Last Tattoo

 The Last Tattoo is a 1994 feature film set in World War II-era Wellington, New Zealand.

 Plot

-While tracking down cases of venereal disease associated with a local prostitute, Kelly Towne, a public health nurse, meets U.S. Marine Captain Michael Starwood, who investigates the murder of one of the U.S. servicemen who have been on leave from their nearby camp during World War II.
+While tracking down cases of venereal disease associated with a local prostitute, Kelly Towne, a public health nurse, meets United States Marine Corps Captain Michael Starwood, who investigates the murder of one of the servicemen who have been on leave from their nearby camp during World War II.